aicers/giganto/README.md

 - The `--ca-certs` argument accepts multiple values, separated by commas.
 You can also repeat the argument to specify multiple CA certificates.
-- Logging behavior based on the `--log-dir` argument is as follows:
+- Logging behavior based on the `--log-path` argument is as follows:
-  - If `<LOG_DIR>` is not provided, logs are written to stdout using the tracing library.
+  - If `<LOG_PATH>` is not provided, logs are written to stdout using the tracing library.
-  - If `<LOG_DIR>` is provided and writable, logs are written to the specified directory using the tracing library, with the log file named data_store.log.
+  - If `<LOG_PATH>` is provided and writable, logs are written to the specified file using the tracing library.
-  - If `<LOG_DIR>` is provided but not writable, Giganto will terminate.
+  - If `<LOG_PATH>` is provided but not writable, Giganto will terminate.
   - Any logs generated before the tracing functionality is initialized will be written directly to stdout or stderr using `println`, `eprintln`, or similar.